jpsecher/vsphere-nuc/vsphere-setup.md

 ## Enable SSH on ESXi host

-To be able to SSH into the host, in the vSphere Client GUI, select the host, then Actions/Services/EnableSSH.
-(This setting will be reset after a reboot of the ESXi.)
+To be able to SSH into the host, in the vSphere Client GUI, select the host (esxi.fibernetcpe), then Configure/System/Services/SSH and set Edit Startup Policy to Start and stop with host.

 Then SSH into the host, and run